bcstp/hugosite/content/post/jan-2020-candidate-forum.md

 ## No regular meeting, so we can <span style="color:#a00">attend the Candidate Forum</span>

-The Bryan College Station Tea Party will not have a regular meeting in January 2020, because we want you to attend a forum for the CD-17 Congressional Candidates.
+The Bryan College Station Tea Party will NOT have a regular meeting in January 2020, because we want you to attend a forum for the CD-17 Congressional Candidates.

 ---